 If you only have a day.
 You’re going to miss great art, no doubt about it.
 But to make the best use of your time, stick to the ground floor of Art Basel.
 You’ll see hundreds of millions of dollars of art, even if you only have an hour.
 There's a good chance you'll see art by Pablo Picasso, Frank Stella, Christo, Jeff Koons, Jean-Michel Basquait, Keith Haring, Damien Hirst, or some other name you'll recognize.

-My next recommendation may not be for everyone.
-But if my time was short, I'd make sure I got to see Hall 1.
+If my time was short, I'd make sure I got to see Hall 1.
 The massive space gives room for huge installations and art you're not likely to see at other art fairs.

 If you have two days.
 Plan on spending the better part of your time at Art Basel.
 Check out the first and second floor as well as Hall 1.
 If you’ve seen everything there, check out Liste, Scope, or Volta (three satellite fairs), and get a local guide to see if you should visit any of the exhibitions at the local museums.

 Scope.
 You'll be able to see Scope in an hour or two.
-There will be a shuttle from Art Basel hidden on a road at the back of the building.

 The Beyeler Foundation usually has a show worth going to, and it can be reached on public transportation.
 The Schaulager and Tingley Museums are also worth stopping at.
 If you go to them, I'd catch a cab or tram after you're done rather than wait for the shuttle.